jlperona-teaching/ecs390-spring19/seminars/week02.md

 I will assign a scenario to each group.
 Read through the scenario, which will be shown on the projector.
-Once everyone is done reading, go through the discussion prompts below.
+Once everyone is done reading, respond to the discussion prompts below.
 If you finish early, you can read through the other scenario and discuss it if you'd like.

 I will provide a piece of scratch paper and a pen to each group.
-Each group will assign a scribe to write down their answers for each question.
+Each group will assign a scribe to write down their responses to each question.
-*Write down your name on the scratch paper.
+*Make sure everybody writes down their names on the scratch paper.
 This is the sign-in sheet for today.
 It will be collected, but I am not grading what you write.*